MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/best-practices/data-lake-overview.md

 Consider whether your organization needs one or many storage accounts, and consider what file systems you require to build your logical data lake.
 Single storage technology provides multiple data access methods and helps you standardize across your organization.

 Data Lake Storage Gen2 is a fully managed platform as a service (PaaS).
 Multiple storage accounts or file systems can't incur a monetary cost until data is accessed or stored.
-Note that each Azure resource has associated administrative and operational overhead during provisioning, security, and governance, including backups and disaster recovery.
+Each Azure resource has administrative and operational overhead during provisioning, security, and governance, including backups and disaster recovery.

 > [!NOTE]
 >
 > Three data lakes are illustrated in each data landing zone.
-However, depending on your requirements, you might be able to consolidate the raw, enriched and curated layers into one storage account.
+However, depending on your requirements, you might be able to consolidate the raw, enriched, and curated layers into one storage account.
 You can create another storage account called 'development' where data consumers can bring other useful data products.

 Consider the following factors when deciding between a consolidated or three storage account approach:

 - Isolation of data environments and predictability
-    - You might isolate activities that run in the raw and development zones to avoid potential effect on the curated zone, which holds data with great business value that's needed for critical decision making
+    - You might isolate activities that run in the raw and development zones to avoid potential effect on the curated zone, which holds data with great business value needed for critical decision making
 - Features and functionality at the storage account level
     - You can choose if lifecycle management options or firewall rules must be applied at the data landing zone or data lake level.
     - Create multiple storage accounts, but not unwanted silos.